Kostiantynivka

 Kostiantynivka (Костянтинівка, /uk/; Константиновка) is an industrial city in Donetsk Oblast, eastern Ukraine.
-It is situated on the Kryvyi Torets river.
-During the Soviet era, the city developed into a major centre for the production of iron, zinc, steel, and glass.
-Administratively, it is incorporated as a city of oblast significance.
+Kostiantynivka is considered the capital of the glass industry of Ukraine.
+Together with neighboring cities, it forms the Kramatorsk agglomeration.
+During the Soviet era, the city developed into a major centre for the production of ferrous and non-ferrous metallurgy, glass, iron, zinc, steel, chemical, and construction industries, as well as an important transit railway junction.
 It was the administrative center of the Kostiantynivka Raion until 2020, although it did not belong to it.

-After the raion was abolished, Kostiantynivka was incorporated into the Kramatorsk Raion.
-Its population is approximately The population declined sharply due to Russian offensives towards the city, from ~15,000 in February, ~8500 in July 2025, to ~6800 in August 2025.
+After the raion was abolished, Kostiantynivka was incorporated into the Kramatorsk Raion and Kostiantynivka urban hromada.
+Its population was approximately The population declined sharply due to Russian offensives towards the city, from ~15,000 in February 2025, ~8500 in July 2025, to ~6800 in August 2025.
+In late 2025, the city became an active battleground between Russian and Ukrainian military forces.
+By early 2026, the Donetsk Regional State Administration estimated the population of Kostiantynivka to be at ~2,800.

+Geography

+The city is located in the northern part of the region on the Kryvyi Torets River (a tributary of the Kazennyi Torets in the Severskyi Donets basin).
+It is a railway junction.
+The distance to Donetsk is 55 km by road and 65 km by rail.
+The distance to Kyiv is 750 km by road and 778 km by rail.

+Kostiantynivka is the southernmost city that makes up Donetsk fortress belt in Donetsk, Ukraine.